Skip to main content

 Third Reality Smart Garage Door Opener

-(Current Price, subject to change)
+(Current price, subject to change)

-Matter-certified retrofit controller (first in the category)
+Matter-certified retrofit controller (first in category)

 Native Home Assistant, Alexa, Apple Home, Google Home, SmartThings, and Homey support

-Pairs via existing remote signal (no logic-board wiring to opener required)
+Uses existing remote signal (no logic-board connection)

 What We Love